No beauty without honor, no honor without agency.

 If it's willed, you say, then that will might be free?
 Well, again either that will is free in which case it's not willed by anyone -- it's as it were, just random, not the will of anyone's intention -- or it's willed, in which case it's not free, it's determined by that will.
 And that will is either free-random or willed-determined, etc. You can see where this goes.
 It's not that this is an infinite regression.
 It's that it's always either free-random or it's willed-determined, it can't be both free and willed: because "free will" is self-contradictory.

-So what's all the debate about?
+So why is there any debate about this, and why has it persisted for millennia?
 Several things.
 One is that without free will it's hard to blame people or require that they take responsibility for their choices, and that's not just a moral philosophical problem, it's a practical legal one.
 How can we punish anti-social behavior if we can't blame it on the perpetrator?

 Second, we don't generally have access to our own motivations.
 We live with imperfect knowledge of our selves, so we can't know exactly why we choose.
-It gives us the impression that our choices are authentic and autonomous, since we can't trace the causal train.
+It gives us the impression that our choices are authentic and autonomous, since we can't trace the causal train, if there is one.
 All we know is that our choices emerge from us -- our body.
-That looks like freedom, and it looks like our will, but it's really just ignorance.
-Recognizing that our choices are determined leads to an impossible paradox, so we're stuck with this ignorant oxymoron.
+That looks like freedom, and it looks like our will, but it's really just ignorance: it could be willed beyond our self-awareness, or it could be free of any will so no will could be detected in a self-search.
+What's more, if we suppose that our choices are determined we're led into an impossible paradox, so we're stuck with this ignorant oxymoron.
 "I am writing this sentence because it was determined that I would" leads to an infinite recurrence -- I could have chosen not to write it, but that would have been equally determined, so both writing it and not writing it would both be determined, so how to decide which is the necessary determination?
-Trying to figure this out is an infinite waste of time, so it's easier just to own the "choice" of writing as if it were freely willed.
+Which is mine?
+Similarly, if I suppose my choices are not determined, where do they come from?
+They'd be just random, not from me.
+So how do I choose from me?
+Trying to figure these puzzles out is an infinite waste of time, so it's easier just to own the "choice" of writing as if it were freely willed.
 The oxymoron is just a practical way of moving on in life, pretending to be an agent.

 Also there's an important historical issue: the Christian god can't be both almighty and good if there's no free will.
 Why only the Christian god?
 Well, the Old Testament god says in a book called "Job" that he isn't good in the human sense.
 He's just bigger and stronger and greater than you; he does whatever the hell he pleases regardless however evil it may seem to you.
 He's the creator, you wouldn't exist were it not for him, end of story.
 Morality is not his problem, it's yours, you puny, pathetic thing.
 He's not a nice guy.

-[You can read Moby Dick to get a thorough sense of just what a nasty bastard he is, and how much fun it is to complain about him in a lofty, poetic, beautiful, hefty story.]
+[You can read Moby Dick to get a thorough sense of just what a nasty bastard he is, and how much fun it is to complain about him in a lofty, poetic, beautiful, hefty, metaphor-rich story.]

 But the Christian god is supposed to be good, and if he created some people whom he determined from the start would not only be evil in themselves, but cause harm to others, and then send them to eternal damnation -- that could not possibly be a good god at all.
 Create evil people to cause suffering everywhere?
 That'd be one nasty, unnecessarily wicked motherfucking god.
 So the created people must have free will so they can be responsible for their own damnation.
 Hence we have this oxymoron (that actually makes no sense at all) to save the soul of the deity and the religion.